MickStick/Front-End-Test/TICKETS.md

 There seems to be an issue with total price sometimes.
 On some order details, the total price is displaying values after the penny.

 ### Dev Notes / Response
+- When displaying the total in the tables, it's now being rounded off to 2 decimal places

 ---